mdn/translated-content/files/zh-tw/web/javascript/reference/global_objects/function/bind/index.md

 > [!WARNING]
 > This section demonstrates JavaScript capabilities and documents some edge cases of the `bind()` method.
 The methods shown below are not the best way to do things and probably should not be used in any production environment.

-Bound functions are automatically suitable for use with the {{jsxref("Operators/new", "new")}} operator to construct new instances created by the target function.
+Bound functions are automatically suitable for use with the {{jsxref("new")}} operator to construct new instances created by the target function.
 When a bound function is used to construct a value, the provided `this` is ignored.
 However, provided arguments are still prepended to the constructor call:

 ```js
 function Point(x, y) {